-- The Scope and Sequence of the Core Curriculum consists of a series of goals within each of the • strands.
-These goals might be thought of as units of study. - A number of topics are then suggested for each goal. - The Table of Contents lists the goals and topics for The Principle of Oneness-Level One.
+- The Scope and Sequence of the Core Curriculum consists of a series of goals within each of the strands.
+These goals might be thought of as units of study. - A number of topics are then suggested for each goal. - The Table of Contents lists the goals and topics for this volume, The Principle of Oneness, Level Three-• Oneness of Humanity and Race Unity.